This guide will help you install Capacitor into an existing frontend web app.

-Make sure you have all the required Dependencies installed for the platforms you will be building for.
-Most importantly, make sure you update CocoaPods using
+Make sure your environment is set up for the platforms you will be building for.

 npx cap init

 The CLI will ask you a few questions, starting with your app name, and the package id you would like to use for your app.

 Last, it will ask what directory your web assets get built into.
 For Angular, this is